MahatmaK/Homework12/README.md

-# Homework12_belly-button-biodiversity
+# Javascript
-The repository for Homework 10
+The repository for Javascript project

 Files to submitted:
 -----------------------------